steff-petro/steff-petro/README.md

 -->

 ### ✨ About Me:
 Hi, my name is Stefan and I'm an Engineer from Sweden, living in Madrid, Spain.
-I'm currently working for Solidify as a DevSecOps Engineer<br><br>
+I'm currently working for Oracle as a Senior Site Reliability Engineer<br><br>

 ### 📄 My Certifications:
 - Azure Fundamentals (AZ-900)